 It is customary for restaurants abroad to include a service charge as a separate item on your check.
 Some state on their menu that service charges are included.
 An additional tip to the waiter of 5 - 10% is generally expected, depending on the quality of service.

 We recommend that you pack light, bringing casual and comfortable clothes that can be layered.
 Layers of clothing will allow you to adapt to any weather changes that might occur during the day while touring.
 You will be doing a considerable amount of walking so be sure to bring comfortable walking shoes and a raincoat or umbrella in the event of rain.
-Weather information including average temperatures for your destination and dates of travel will be included in your final documents and can be found on our website.
+Weather information, including average temperatures for your destination and dates of travel, will be included in your final documents.

-Style of dress is casual.
-There may be only a few instances when you will want to be more formally dressed (e.g. concert performance, scheduled Mass, Papal Audience, farewell dinner).
+Dress casually.
+There may be only a few instances when you will want to be more formally dressed (e.g. concert performances, scheduled Mass, Papal Audience, and farewell dinners).
 When visiting churches, shorts and tank tops are not permitted, as knees and shoulders must be covered.
 Remember, most churches are not heated.
 While we enjoy the respite of these structures in the summer months, during the winter, it may be colder inside than outside.
 Please keep your season of travel in mind when packing.

 Bring an adequate supply of all medication.
 Always keep medication in the original prescription bottle and with you in your carry-on bag, never in your checked luggage.
 Pharmacy labels should clearly indicate your doctor’s instructions.
 It is advised to carry a copy of all prescriptions for medication with you.
 Always carry notification of any allergies or medical problems and make sure a group member is aware in the event of an emergency.